PhilippRamjoue/Heart_Disease_Prediction/README.md

 the model output.
 Analysing correct predicted *heart disease* and *no heart disease* cases show in which manner the presence or absence of a feature impact the output.
-With this knowledge it is explainable why incorrectly predicted datapoint set were interpreted this way.
+With this knowledge it is explainable why incorrectly predicted datapoint sets were interpreted this way.

 </div>